scalus/ember-cli-sepia/README.md

 Your main entry point will be Master Proxy, which is in charge of routing HTTP Requests to either the Ember CLI Server or the Sepia Server.

-When developing, use the Master Proxy server as the entry point to using your app.
+When developing with `ember sepia:serve`, use the Master Proxy server as the entry point to using your app.

 From there, Sepia Proxy will decide whether to proxy to your API servers or respond with a recorded request.